Feets don’t fail me now

 So, what are “seed oils”?

 Seed oils are oils extracted from the seeds of various plants, such as sunflower, soybean, corn, sesame, and safflower.
 These oils are commonly used in cooking, cosmetics, and industrial applications due to their high unsaturated fat content.
-They're also rich in vitamins and antioxidants, making them popular choices in the food industry and for skincare products.
+They're also a popular choice in the food industry and skincare products.

 Common seed oils: